Andamio-Platform/dfa-pbl/src/andamio/course/202/overview.md

 **The DFA Guideline**

 The Deep Funding Academy (DFA) guidelines are a compilation of best practices that serve as an ethical compass for reviewers.
-Adhering to these guidelines will help ensure that your reviews are both effective and responsible.
-Access the DFA guideline to familiarize yourself with these important principles.
+Adhering to these guidelines will help ensure your reviews are effective and responsible.
+Access the Deep Funding Academy guidelines to familiarize yourself with these essential principles.

 **202.3: Quality Standards and Deep Funding Mission for Proposal Eligibility Approval**